It is with both sadness and excitement that I am announcing I am leaving my position as Senior Data Architect at OTO Labs.

 But before we talk too much about where I'm going, let's talk about where I've been.

-You can read more sordid details about how I became a dork in these two blog posts:
+You can read more sordid details about how I became a dork in these posts:

 Over the past year I have been involved in a benchmarking project that has measured in very fine and excruciating detail the overhead of using SQL Sentry to monitor your servers.
 I can't wait to continue the work on this project and show you how little you actually "pay" for the wealth of information it provides.
 This project, too, has led to a much better appreciation and understanding of the product, the team, and the company.